-Basketball may not be the most efficient weight-loss tool, but it can be one of the most effective.
-Those who have a distaste for something as austere and demanding as running may nevertheless find basketball useful because it is an activity that is both fun and capable of burning calories.
-With enough effort basketball can easily help you shed fat.
+Basketball may not be the most efficient weight-loss tool, but it can be very effective.
+Those who have a distaste for activities as austere and demanding as running may nevertheless find basketball useful because it combines fun and friendly competition with calorie-burning capability.
+Edit your diet and invest enough time and effort, and basketball can help you shed fat.

-The purpose of any exercise is to burn more calories than you consume.
-This is known as a calorie deficit.
-Diet is the most fundamental and important part of weight loss because it is very difficult to create a calorie deficit if you consume too many calories.
-The quality of the calories also matter.
-You should eat a healthy diet full of fiber and whole foods to ease digestion and suppress hunger.
+If you're trying to lose weight, one of your motivations for exercising may be to burn more calories than you consume.
+This is known as a calorie deficit, according to Michigan State University.
+Diet is also an important part of weight loss because it can be difficult to create a calorie deficit if you consume too many calories.
+The quality of the calories matters too.
+You should eat a healthy diet filled with whole foods that are rich in fiber to nourish your body and suppress hunger.

-According to Harvard Health Publications, a 155-lb. person can burn about 298 calories in 30 minutes of playing basketball.
-However, a person with a higher body weight will expend more energy, so body weight and calorie expenditure are correlated: a 185-lb. individual will burn about 355 calories in 30 minutes.
+According to Harvard Medical School, a 155-pound person can burn around 288 calories in 30 minutes of playing basketball.
+However, a person with a higher body weight may expend more energy: A 185-pound individual can burn about 336 calories in 30 minutes of basketball.

 Most sports, including basketball, are start and stop in nature.
-They may require considerable effort to play, but in general they will not burn as many calories as a continuous exercise such as running or cycling, as long as these are done at a vigorous effort.
-For instance, a 155-lb. person running 7.5 mph will burn 465 calories in 30 minutes.
-A 155-lb. person cycling about 16 mph will burn about 446 calories in half an hour.
+They may require considerable effort to play, but, in general, they may not burn as many calories as a continuous exercise such as vigorous running or cycling.
+For instance, per Harvard Medical School, a 155-pound person running 7.5 mph can burn 450 calories in 30 minutes, and a 155-pound person bicycling at 16 to 19 mph can burn about 432 calories in half an hour.

-A single pound of body fat is equivalent to 3,500 calories.
-It would require about six hours of basketball for a 155-lb. person to burn 1 lb. of fat and less than five hours for a 185-lb. person to do the same.
-The Department of Health and Human Services recommends at least two hours and 30 minutes of moderate aerobic activity or one hour and 15 minutes of vigorous aerobic activity every week, but this is merely a baseline.
-You should feel free to play basketball for five or six hours a week if necessary.
-However, basketball might work better as a supplement rather than a cornerstone of a weight-loss program.
-It can be a way to keep weight loss entertaining, but it is not as efficient at burning calories as simply running.
+The U.S. Department of Health and Human Services' Physical Activity Guidelines for Americans, 2nd Edition, recommends that adults get at least 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous activity every week, but this is merely a baseline.
+You should feel free to play basketball for several hours a week if you enjoy it and can spare the time.
+However, basketball might work better as a supplement rather than the cornerstone of a weight-loss program.
+It can be a way to keep your weight-loss efforts entertaining, but it may not be as efficient at burning calories as simply running.